 How much rice do I need?

-Allow 50-75g of uncooked rice per serving.
+The holy grail when it comes to how to cook rice – portions!
+We say allow 50-75g of uncooked rice per serving.
 This equates to 50-75ml per person if using a measuring jug which is often quicker than weighing it.
 Any leftover rice should be chilled quickly and can be stored in the fridge for 2 days or frozen for 1 month.

 Now, we’ll show you how to cook American long-grain or basmati rice using the absorption method.